-THE KNICKBOCKER in New York City re-opens its famous doors today (Thursday February 12) more than a hundred years after John Jacob Astor IV first built the hotel.
+THE KNICKBOCKER in New York City re-opened its famous doors more than a hundred years after John Jacob Astor IV first built the hotel.
 Hotel openings in New York are as frequent as subway trains but some are better than others.
 The Knickerbocker was an historic hotel, first opened in 1906, at the southeast corner of Broadway and 42nd Street in New York City.
 Could here be a more evocative address?

 After John Jacob Astor IV died on the Titanic, his son Vincent inherited the hotel.
 Converted to offices in 1920 the building once housed Newsweek magazine - now it is making news of its own.
 The Knickerbocker is finally back in all its glory.
 It has already been accepted into the elite portfolio of The Leading Hotels of the World - which is a very good sign, so we have high hopes of its excellence.